-Campus Releases Climate Survey Results In March 2014 the University of California released the results of a systemwide survey of its students, faculty and staff.
+Campus Releases Climate Survey Results The University of California today released the results of a systemwide survey of its students, faculty and staff in March 2014.
 The survey "was intended to create a baseline of data that will help develop a deeper awareness of how members of the UC community relate to one another on a day-to-day basis."

-Among the key findings for Berkeley:
+Among the key findings:

-- High levels of comfort with the climate: 76% of all respondents (n = 9,830) of all respondents were "comfortable" or "very comfortable" with the climate at UC Berkeley while 9% (n = 1,171) were "uncomfortable" or "very uncomfortable." - Some members of the community experience exclusionary conduct: 26% of respondents (n = 3,307) believed that they had personally experienced exclusionary, intimidating, offensive and/or hostile conduct; 10% of respondents (n = 1,232) indicated that the conduct interfered with their ability to work or learn.
+- High levels of comfort with the climate at UC Berkeley: 76% of all respondents (n = 9,830) of all respondents were "comfortable" or "very comfortable" with the climate at UC Berkeley while 9% (n = 1,171) were "uncomfortable" or "very uncomfortable." - Some members of the community experience exclusionary conduct: 26% of respondents (n = 3,307) believed that they had personally experienced exclusionary, intimidating, offensive and/or hostile conduct; 10% of respondents (n = 1,232) indicated that the conduct interfered with their ability to work or learn.